 - Week(s) off from a calorie deficit

-Week(s) Off From a Caloric Deficit
+Week(s) Off From a Calorie Deficit

-After months of restricting calories, the metabolic adaptations you’ve gone through add up and you may even need to go to extreme measures (decrease calorie intake more and perhaps add extra cardio) to achieve fat loss.
+After months of restricting calories, the metabolic adaptations you’ve gone through add up and you may need to diet more aggressively (decrease calorie intake further and perhaps add cardio) to achieve fat loss.

 That’s it regarding diet breaks!
 If you have any questions, don’t hesitate to leave them below, I’ll get back to you as soon as possible.